awsdocs/amazon-aurora-user-guide/doc_source/postgresql-kerberos.md

 # Using Kerberos authentication with Aurora PostgreSQL<a name="postgresql-kerberos"></a>

 You can use Kerberos to authenticate users when they connect to your DB cluster running PostgreSQL\.
-In this case, your DB instance works with AWS Directory Service for Microsoft Active Directory to enable Kerberos authentication\.
+To do so, you configure your DB instance to use AWS Directory Service for Microsoft Active Directory for Kerberos authentication\.
 AWS Directory Service for Microsoft Active Directory is also called AWS Managed Microsoft AD\.
+It's a feature available with AWS Directory Service\.
+To learn more, see [What is AWS Directory Service?](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/what_is.html) in the *AWS Directory Service Administration Guide*\.

 You create an AWS Managed Microsoft AD directory to store user credentials\.
 You then provide to your PostgreSQL DB cluster the Active Directory's domain and other information\.
 When users authenticate with the PostgreSQL DB cluster, authentication requests are forwarded to the AWS Managed Microsoft AD directory\.